PubuduJ/simple-orm-framework/README.md

 #### The mapping of classes to database tables is as follows,

 - The @Table annotation must be used over the class name to create the database table.
 The name of the database table is the class name.
-- The @ID annotation must be used over the one field in the class to create the table's primary key.
+- The @PrimaryKey annotation must be used over the one field in the class to create the table's primary key.
 - The column names of the database tables are matched to the field names of the class.
 - Database tables can be created with both instance and static variables.